 - Carrie T. describes the Avocado Green mattress as a “Miracle Mattress” in her review.
 She mentions that in the month since she got it, her back pain, hip pain, and knee pain have disappeared.
 As a stomach sleeper, she appreciates that the mattress provides the necessary support for her preferred sleeping position.

 When Should You Buy A New Mattress?

-Gone are the days when the only mattress you could buy was an innerspring coil.
-While that mattress type is still quite popular, other materials have since broken into the market to address consumer’s most pressing sleep concerns.
+Gone are the days when the only bed you could buy was an innerspring coil mattress.
+While innersprings are still a popular mattress type, other materials have since broken into the market to address consumer’s most pressing sleep concerns.

 Also known as polyfoam, this material is similar to memory foam but a bit cheaper to produce.
 You’ve probably used it before without realizing it— it’s often found in couches, car seats, and mattress toppers.
 Some innerspring mattresses use polyfoam in their top comfort layer (the “pillow top”).

 While polyfoam is affordable, it’s not always high-quality, so we recommend doing a lot of research if you plan on purchasing a polyfoam bed.
 Polyfoam is low-density, so it’s more prone to deteriorate faster over time.

 Memory Foam (Viscoelastic Foam)